quartzmo/google-cloud-go/internal/librariangen/README.md

 ### Building the Container

-1.  **Authenticate with Google Artifact Registry:** The build process requires pulling a base image from `marketplace.gcr.io`.
+1.  **Authenticate with Google Artifact Registry:** The official build process requires pulling a base image from `marketplace.gcr.io`.
 You must authenticate your Docker client with Google Cloud before building.
     ```bash
     gcloud auth configure-docker
     ```
+    **Note:** Access to this base image may require special IAM permissions.
+If you encounter an `unauthorized` error, you can temporarily switch the `Dockerfile` to use a public base image (`debian:12-slim`) to unblock local development.
+See the `TODO` comments in the `Dockerfile` for details.

 2.  **Build and Test:** The `build-docker-and-test.sh` script builds the Docker image and then runs a verification container to ensure all dependencies are correctly installed.
     ```bash